 Paul Caponigro | American, 1932 -

-Paul Caponigro is one of our century's foremost landscape photographers.
-He was born in Boston in 1932.
+Paul Caponigro was born in Boston in 1932.
 After attending public schools, he went to Boston University to study piano, and in 1952 discovered photography.
 In 1953, he was drafted and stationed in San Francisco as a photographer where he met and studied with Benjamin Chin.

-Caponigro's technical genius is apparent in each image and is proof of his printing philosophy: "Technique must serve and not dominate a craft which requires creative movement."
+Caponigro's technical genius is apparent in each image; "Technique must serve and not dominate a craft which requires creative movement."
 His hope is that his viewers will allow the prints to speak for themselves.
 "One might become aware of suggestions whispered by the interaction of tonalities within each print.
 It is a silent realm worth exploring."